ofmla/RTM----segyio-devito-/README.md

 You would then execute the script normally (see [Run description](#run))

 ## Get data
 In order to run this code, you first need to download the files from [SEG wiki](https://wiki.seg.org/wiki/2007_BP_Anisotropic_Velocity_Benchmark).
-I organized the shot gathers and anisotropic parameters in two separated folders, `ModelShots` and `ModelParameters` respectively.
+I organized the shot gathers and anisotropic parameters in two separated floders, `ModelShots` and `ModelParameters` respectively.
 You can proceed as follows:
 ```
 mkdir ModelShots && cd ModelShots
 wget http://s3.amazonaws.com/open.source.geoscience/open_data/bptti2007/Anisotropic_FD_Model_Shots_part1.sgy.gz